adafruit/Adafruit-CSI-or-DSI-Cable-Extender-Thingy-for-Raspberry-Pi/README.md

 <a href="http://www.adafruit.com/products/3671"><img src="assets/image.jpg?raw=true" width="500px"><br/>
 Click here to purchase one from the Adafruit shop</a>

 Thingy!
-Extender!.
+Extender!
 Format is EagleCAD schematic and board layout

 For more details, check out the product page at
 * http://www.adafruit.com/product/3671